-What to Look for in 2024
+What to Look for in 2025

-For Fiscal Year 2024, we expect to make approximately 180 new awards to health professionals committed to serving in underserved communities.

-- (1) The National Health Service Corps Scholarship Program has reduced the number of required supporting documents for the Fiscal Year 2024 application cycle: - a.
+- The former Bureau of Health Workforce Customer Service Portal (our online system for applying to National Health Service Corps programs) is now "My BHW Account". - For Fiscal Year 2025, we expect to make approximately 180 new awards to health professionals committed to serving in underserved communities. - The National Health Service Corps Scholarship Program has reduced the number of required supporting documents for the Fiscal Year 2025 application cycle: - a.
 Applicants will only be required to submit one essay response as opposed to the three essay responses that were required in prior years. - b.
 National Health Service Corps Scholarship Glossary defines some of the terms used in this Application and Program Guidance (Guidance).
 This Glossary replaces the Definitions section used in previous Guidance documents.